dogsbodytech/dbt-lambda-functions/README.md

 Each Lambda function exists in it's own subdirectory beginning `func_`

 Shared (library) files are in the `includes` subdirectory.
 This folder is automatically included in each function.
+Make sure filenames don't clash.

 ### Branches
 All development should be done in the `dev` branch ;-)